History: Exceeding Expectations Top Performers

 "[Student] demonstrates a sophisticated understanding of historical inquiry.
 They recognise that history is constructed from evidence and can evaluate the usefulness of different types of sources.
 Their oral presentations are engaging, well-structured, and rich with historical detail."

-Meeting Expectations On Track
+History: Meeting Expectations On Track

 These comments suit students who are working at the expected level in history.
 They demonstrate solid understanding and consistent effort.